cudoventures/cudos-noded-packager/README.md

 It's tempting to think that every new problem is unique and new, but this one isn't.
 The machine underneath the blockchain daemons and apps, is immensely more complex than the apps they're deployed to sustain; and contain orders of magnitudes more code.
 So how was the entirity of the rest of the operating system needed to run one of these daemons, installed.
 It was laced together with a dependancy chain of operating system packages.
 Be they Debian style .deb files, or Red Hat style .rpm .. or indeed any of the other package styles used for other platforms.
 There is no good reason why the Cosmos family of daemons and apps couldn't be built for Android, iThing, and certainly for the ARM chip family in general.

-In order for this to be realised, this whole stack of software needs to become as much part of the fabric of computing as any other applications the operating system might have been put there to sustain, and to do that, it needs to be just another option on the panel of things you might want to install on this box/tablet/phone.
+In order for this to be realised, this whole stack of software needs to become as much **part of the fabric of computing** as any other applications the operating system might have been put there to sustain, and to do that, it needs to be just another option on the panel of things you might want to install on this box/tablet/phone.

-And everything else on the machine got there by installing its package(s).

 ## The Generic Package Structure

-The intent of this package structure is to be chain agnostic, with the end goal of making the choice of network and chain a tick box to which newcomers can easily be added.
+The intent of this package structure is to be **chain agnostic**, with the end goal of making the choice of network and chain a tick box to which newcomers can easily be added.
 While allowing the individual Cosmos Daemon projects full reign to evolve their contribution to suite their own plans.

 ## Top Level Package

-For a fully working system to be set up for the chosen network, one package is required, the so called "Network Package".
+For a fully working system to be set up for the chosen network, one package is required, the so called "**Network Package**".
 This contains the unique files for that network, such as the genesis and the bootstrap seed servers, but nothing else.
 For example:

 ```bash
 [root@cudos ~]# rpm -ql cudos-network-public-testnet